 Apply evidence and statistical analysis to solve leadership problems.
 Learn how to evaluate the validity and generalizability of any evidence to help you find the best available evidence to address the leadership problem at hand.

 Human and Social Capital

-Social capital is defined as the resources embedded within and available through social relationships.
-This course demonstrates how an organization can attract, develop, and retain talented people (human capital); systematically build trust and social capital; and thereby enable organizational success.
-It provides a context for understanding how an organization can identify and nurture potential leaders.
+Learn how an organization can attract, develop, and retain talented people (human capital); systematically build trust and social capital; and enable organizational success.
+The class provides context for understanding how an organization can identify and nurture potential leaders.

 Understand the power of organizational culture and a leader’s role in shaping and leveraging it.
 Explore major perspectives on culture to create frameworks that allow you to analyze culture, understand its strengths and weaknesses, and learn how a leader can use culture to bring the best results to the organization.

 Analyze and understand the building blocks of competitive strategy and organizational leadership, as well as establish and defend an organization’s dominant position in its industry.

 This major, individual research project allows you to personalize the EML program to your individual interests while engaging in the scientific research process.
 Guided by a mentor, you will explore a specific leadership challenge; review and contribute to knowledge of leadership within a particular context; or explore an organizational leadership challenge.
 Alternatively, students interested in entrepreneurship can structure the capstone project to develop a business plan.